 What if I have never done yoga before?

-Beginners are able to attend all of the classes because of the way that Shanti Yoga is designed and taught.
-Every class is a ‘multilevel’ class which is guided and demonstrated throughout with safety features incorporated throughout the class.
-These levels are suitable and modified for: beginners, people in pain and people with difficulties; general classes which are suitable for people without specific difficulties and experienced students.
-Please note that Shantiji's classes are generally longer classes with appropriate breaks if you can only attend for a shorter period of time.
-Just check on the timetable.
+Classes build from the ground up, and beginners are able to attend all of the classes, because of the way that Shanti Yoga is designed and taught.
+Every class is a ‘multilevel’ class which is guided and demonstrated throughout, with safety features incorporated throughout the class.
+Shanti Yoga practices are suitable and modified so that beginners, people experiencing pain or difficulties, or those recovering from surgery can attend all the classes along with students at all levels, from beginners to experienced.

 Do I need to be flexible to do yoga?

 No. You can start as you are.
-Shanti Yoga offers stretches and a gentle approach that slowly but powerfully encourage your muscles and joints to open and release, freeing tension and tightness.
-It is a gentle, yet powerful system of yoga that anyone can practice safely.
-Moving into your postures mindfully and with breath awareness, allows your body to enter into a comfortable stretch without strain or injury.
-It doesn’t matter how inflexible you are, with regular practice, you will be amazed at how quickly your body responds.
-Remembering that the body is linked with the mind, means that we need to also quieten and relax the mind in order to achieve a more open and relaxed body that will stretch.
+Shanti Yoga offers stretches and a gentle approach that slowly but powerfully encourage your muscles and joints to open up and release, freeing tension and tightness.
+It is a gentle, yet powerful system of yoga that anyone can safely practice.
+Moving into your postures mindfully and with breath awareness, allows your body to enter into a comfortable stretch without any strain or injury.
+It doesn’t matter how inflexible you are, with regular practice, you will be amazed at how your body responds.
+Remembering that the body is linked with the mind, means that we also need to quieten and relax the mind, in order to achieve a more open and relaxed body that will be able to stretch.